 To read and print out a copy of the checklist, please follow the link below.

 You can download a free copy of Adobe Acrobat Reader here.

 Helping Resolve Your Estate And Tax Law Issues

 Bomar Law Firm, LLC, has offices in Atlanta and Birmingham, Alabama.
-Contact us at 800-765-2779 to schedule your free consultation to discuss your case with an Atlanta, Georgia, tax lawyer who is also a former IRS Chief Counsel attorney.
-The firm handles cases involving captive insurance company litigation and syndicated conservation easement litigation, guiding clients through IRS tax disputes and promoter malpractice cases, as needed to reach the best result.
+Contact us at to schedule your free consultation to discuss your case with an Atlanta, Georgia, tax lawyer who is also a former IRS Chief Counsel attorney.
+The firm handles cases involving syndicated conservation easement IRS tax litigation, focusing on how to reach the best possible result.

 DISCLAIMER: This site and any information contained herein are intended for informational purposes only and should not be construed as legal advice.
 Seek competent counsel for advice on any legal matter.